nus-cs2103-AY2324S1/tp/docs/UserGuide.md

 **:information_source: Notes about the command:**<br>

-*  Upon entering `reset`, a confirmation message will be shown for the user to verify if he/she really wants to clear all the data entries.
+*  Upon entering `reset`, a confirmation message will be shown for the user to verify if he/she really wants to clear all the fosterer entries.
 ![Reset](images/screenshots/Reset.png)

-   * User is prompted to enter `reset confirm` to confirm and execute the deletion of all data entries.
+   * User is prompted to enter `reset confirm` to confirm and execute the deletion of all fosterers.
 ![Reset](images/screenshots/ResetConfirm.png)

-   * In the case where the user wishes to **cancel the reset**, he/she just has to proceed and type any other **valid command** in the command box.
+   * In the case where the user wishes to **cancel the reset**, he/she just has to proceed to type any other **valid command** in the command box.

 </div>